BastyJuice/enphase-envoy-mqtt/README.md

 ```
 ## Donation

-If this project helps you, you can give me a cup of coffee<br/>
+If this project helps you, you can give me a cup of coffee

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/bastyjuice)